Simply Business homepage

 This might even mean putting some furniture in place, even if it’s just sofas, chairs, and tables.
 It should be just enough to convince people that they’d be able to call it home.

-Make sure you’ve kept up to date with property prices, as the market may have moved.
+Then you can use an estate agent to sell the property.
 Call on your original research when setting a price, but factor in the range for similar properties currently.

 Property flipping is definitely an art.
 You need to be able to spot a bargain, have a vision for the refurbishment, and then sell at the right price.